-Congratulations – your small business is running along nicely and things seem to be falling into place.
-But before you go popping the champagne, are you sure you have absolutely everything organised with your business finances?
+Congratulations!
+Your small business is running nicely and things are falling into place.
+But before you pop the champagne, are you sure you have absolutely everything organised with your business finances?

 Get professional help

-How do you currently manage your books?
-A bookkeeper, accountant or do-it-yourself spreadsheet based on your shoebox full of receipts?
-If you’d rather spend your weekend with the family than sorting out paperwork, seeking professional help can pay off in more ways than one, particularly when it comes to tax time.
+How do you currently manage your books: a bookkeeper, accountant or DIY spreadsheet based on a shoebox full of receipts?
+If you’d rather spend your weekends with the family, seeking professional help can alleviate the stresses of paperwork, particularly at tax time.

-If you want help from an accountant, a good place to start is to seek recommendations from friends and associates.
-Make sure you check qualifications and professional memberships (such as a CPA or IPA) and if possible, try and find an accountant who is familiar with your industry, whether it’s crash repairs or restaurants.
+A good place to start is by seeking accountant recommendations from friends and associates.
+Check their qualifications and professional memberships (CPA or IPA), and choose an accountant who is familiar with your industry, whether it’s crash repairs or restaurants.

 Accountant or bookkeeper?
-Bookkeepers can help lighten the load by properly recording all the day-to-day transactions, as well as advising on accounting software and other issues; whereas accountants can provide higher-level advisory services, including business planning, regulations and tax advice.
-Without a bookkeeper you will be recording all the transactional details yourself.
+Bookkeepers can help lighten the load by properly recording all the day-to-day transactions, as well as advising on accounting software and other issues.
+Accountants can provide higher-level advisory services, including business planning, regulations and tax advice.
+Remember that without a bookkeeper, you’ll be recording all the transactional details yourself.

 Storing it in the cloud

-Cloud-based software such as Xero or Quickbooks can provide real-time financial information and reporting, accessible any time and from any device, such as your smart phone or tablet.
+Cloud-based software such as Xero or QuickBooks can provide real-time financial information and reporting, accessible anytime and from any device.

-Storing it in the cloud also means that if an accident happens or fire breaks out, your key files won’t be harmed and your business can continue unaffected.
+Storing your key files in the cloud also means that if an accident happens or fire breaks out, your business can continue unaffected.
 You can also share access with your accountant or bookkeeper, making their job much more efficient, which ultimately means less cost for you.